STAT 385 Summer 2025 Unofficial Syllabus

 Discussions

-Do use the board to openly discuss ideas about the course such as questions about content, deadlines, notes, data, etc. If a student specifically wants the course staff to respond, then student should use the mention @kinson2
+Do use the board to openly discuss ideas about the course such as questions about content, deadlines, notes, data, etc. If a learner specifically wants the course staff to respond, then learner should use the mention @kinson2

 Assignments